What is alternative dispute resolution?

 What are the different types of ADR?

-The two most frequently used types of ADR are mediation and arbitration.
+There are two most frequently used types of ADR which are are mediation and arbitration.

 Mediation involves a neutral third party (the mediator) working with both parties to find a mutually acceptable resolution.
 A suitable mediator should be neutral and have experience in the relevant field.
 Both parties will need to agree on the mediator used.
 Witnesses can be included in the mediation process, but they cannot be forced to testify if they do not wish to.
 The outcome of mediation is not legally binding, however a separate, legally binding agreement can be drawn up based on the outcome, if required.